marfurt/localized-data/README.md

-# localized-data
+# Localized Data

-Provides translations and various localized data, for different platforms.
+This repository contains translations and various localized data, such as the list of locales or localized countries, for different platforms.